ratfactor/HummingJay/README.markdown

 As shown, it is recommended that you also customize the title and description of your resource.
 These will be viewable by applications (such as hm-json Browser) which understand the hm-json formatted hypermedia.

+If the resource should not automatically attempt to decode JSON request data, you can add an optional setting:

+	$decodeJson = false;

 Add as many HTTP method handlers as you need (supported: OPTIONS, GET, PUT, POST, DELETE, PATCH, HEAD).
 Here's a GET which will return a JSON-encoded object containing a parameter named "foo_id".

 	class Foo extends HummingJay\Resource{